This post may contain affiliate links.

-My boys loved the little pottery village and its museum.
-They tried their hands at throwing pots and making ocarinas befor cooling down with an ice cream at the rather fantastic pottery museum.
-We have a full post on Hoi An Pottery Village Here.
+The kids tried their hands at throwing pots and making ocarinas before cooling down with an ice cream at the rather fantastic pottery museum.
+We have more photos and a full post on Hoi An Pottery Village Here.

 Ba Na Hills

-Danang has China Beach, a pleasant strip of sand at the mouth of the river made famous by American GIs during the war.
-There is huge commercial development between Danang and Hoi An, massive resort hotels popular with Chinese and Russians.
-For us, the main attraction in Danang is Dragon Bridge, this fancy modern bridge actually breathes fire every Saturday and Sunday night a 9pm.
-There is a fun fair, plentiful seafood restaurants and a modern mall with English cinema and ice rink, Danang is very much the “big city” to Hoi An’s sleepy vibe.
+Danang or Da Nang has China Beach, a pleasant strip of sand at the mouth of the river made famous by American GIs during the war.
+There is huge commercial development between Danang and Hoi An, with massive resort hotels.

-There are plenty of accommodation options in Hoi An suitable for families, from hostels, to homestays, hotels and resorts.
-There is nothing really within the Old Town as it’s heritage listed, so you can chooses beach, countryside or residential areas.
+There are plenty of accommodation options in Hoi An suitable for families, from hostels to homestays, hotels and resorts.
+There is nothing really within the Old Town as it’s heritage-listed, so you can choose beach, countryside or residential areas.
 There are some beautiful places with rice padi views, but these could be too cut off for you.
-Many big hotels have free shuttles to beach or Old Town.
+Many big hotels have free shuttles to beaches or the Old Town.

 Riding Motorbikes and Bicycles with Kids in Hoi An

-There are green metered taxis everywhere and we’ve never had a problem with them, they use their metres.
+There are green metered taxis everywhere and we’ve never had a problem with them, they use their meters.
 There are also local buses if you need to go to Da Nang.
 Our preferred method of getting around Hoi An has become Uber since the wet season came in and I became more nervous on the roads after my bike accident.
-Trips around town will cost you a dollar or so and we like the security of Uber, all routes are trackable, there is no room for rip offs.
+Trips around town will cost you a dollar or so and we like the security of Uber.
+All routes are trackable so hopefully there is no room for rip-offs.
 Motorbike taxis are also common but with a family they’re rarely practical.
 Most of the places around Hoi An can be reached using organised tours with guides, or under your own steam.

 For you, for Pinterest

-Thanks for reading our Hoi An with kids blog and guide, we’ve loved our Vietnam trip and our time in Hoi An, to be honest it was a relief, we first visited in 2001 and feared change.
-Things are far more modern here, yes, but the charm remains despite huge tourist numbers, just walk a little further and Hoi An is still there.
-We wanted to make this the most complete guide to Hoi An with Kids on the internet, I hope we gave you all the information you need to plan your trip or holiday in Hoi An.
+Thanks for reading our Hoi An with kids blog and guide, we’ve loved our Vietnam trip and our time in Hoi An, to be honest, it was a relief, we first visited in 2001 and feared change.
+Things are far more modern here, yes, but the charm remains despite huge tourist numbers.
+Just walk a little further and Hoi An is still there.
+We wanted to make this the most complete guide to Hoi An with Kids on the internet and we return regularly to Hoi An to update and improve, new attractions open all the time.
+I hope we gave you all the information you need to plan your trip or holiday in Hoi An.